Connor Wong Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have the fourth-ranked team ERA across all MLB pitching staffs (3.81).
+- The Rays' 3.83 team ERA ranks fourth across all league pitching staffs.

-- Rays pitchers combine to surrender the third-fewest home runs in baseball (143 total, 1.0 per game).
+- Rays pitchers combine to give up the third-fewest home runs in baseball (145 total, 1.1 per game).

-- His last time out came on Tuesday against the Miami Marlins, when the righty went five innings, surrendering two earned runs while giving up seven hits.
+- The righty last pitched on Wednesday against the Miami Marlins, when he threw 6 1/3 scoreless innings while giving up four hits.

-- The 28-year-old has put up an ERA of 2.64, with 7.3 strikeouts per nine innings, in 18 games this season.
-Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.